jakubpulaczewski/pipeline-flow/docs/pages/user_guide/plugins/plugins_intro.rst

 Community Plugins
 -----------------
-The community can contribute plugins to the ``pipeline-orchestrator`` ecosystem.
+The community can contribute plugins to the ``pipeline-flow`` ecosystem.
 Community plugins can be shared with others and used in different pipelines.
 To use a community plugin, you need to install the plugin package using a package manager like pip or poetry.